-Letters from the Bay is a representation of waiting for lost letters from a lover.
-This has been portrayed through an act of fiction and performance where strangers and friends show their vulnerable moments and bares their heart out to me.
+Fragments of the Dying Man is a representation of fragility, loss and desire.
+A story of someone precariously juggling life and death, desiring to live and also having the fear of not reaching the end.
+A lover long lost, whose absence from this world becomes the raison d'être of this work.
+It is intertwined with the way I live life now.
+This has been portrayed through an act of fiction and performance where a few strangers show their vulnerable moments and bares their heart out to me.
 The camera acts an interface between us- a medium to desire , a medium to converse.
 I look for fragments of me in them and also in the world around me when I am not with anyone.

-Sometimes, I like to let go of the camera and expose my own vulnerabilities to them and to confront my own fear.
-This is also an observation on identity of a person and how words and photographs function together to add a deeper context to my emotional response.
+I like to let go of the camera and expose my own vulnerabilities to them and to confront my own fear.
+This is also an observation on identity of a person and how words and photographs contaminate each other to add a deeper context to my emotional response.
 It attempts to question the meaning of fragility and is fragility considered to be beautiful?
 Does strength lie in being fragile for a man and a woman alike?

 Work in Progress.